WCF Chronicle: Equity by Design

 Advancing Public Health | Data, Partnerships, and South-led Solutions

-Supported by: Bill and Melinda Gates Foundation
+Supported by: Gates Foundation

 WCF leads a multi-institutional public health initiative aligned with India’s national health priorities, combining research, systems thinking, and institutional delivery.
 The initiative focuses on disease elimination, maternal and child health, health technology, and universal health coverage.